 In the case of the HbE mutation, a glutamic acid is replaced by a lysine – even though they can have opposite charges, they’re of similar size & both like hanging out with water (are hydrophilic).
 So it only causes mild biochemical differences that weaken the interaction between subunits and makes the hemoglobin slightly less stable under certain conditions.
 Therefore, HbE can be characterized as a hemoglobinopathy.

 The HbS mutation, however, causes a more drastic letter-switch.
-Lysine is long and charged & hydrophilic, whereas valine is short and stumpy and (most importantly) hydrophobic – it doesn’t want to be near water.
-But the change is just at that one letter, so the protein (to optimize all the other interactions that are still normal) still folds basically as if the lysine were there – that position gets situated on the outside of the protein when the protein folds up.
+Glutamate is long and charged & hydrophilic, whereas valine is short and stumpy and (most importantly) hydrophobic – it doesn’t want to be near water.
+But the change is just at that one letter, so the protein (to optimize all the other interactions that are still normal) still folds basically as if the glutamate were there – that position gets situated on the outside of the protein when the protein folds up.

-But with the HbS mutation, you now have a hydrophobic letter there. (valine), which, finding itself on the outside, facing water, will jump at the chance to hang out with a hydrophobic part of another hemoglobin protein instead of water, and thus they clump together.
+But with the HbS mutation, you now have a hydrophobic letter there (valine), which, finding itself on the outside, facing water, will jump at the chance to hang out with a hydrophobic part of another hemoglobin protein instead of water, and thus they clump together.
 And, in red blood cells (immature ones are called reticulocytes and mature ones are called erythrocytes), they have a good chance of finding one another because those cells are chock full of hemoglobin.

 The tetramers we talked about (2 α and 2 β subunits working together) were normal – that’s how normal hemoglobin hangs out and functions normally – what’s *abnormal* is when these tetramers further group up (polymerize).
 The polymerization is favored in low the low oxygen so not oxygen-bound state, so as the cells cycle throughout the body (up to 4 times per minute), going from high to low oxygen environments, they keep polymerizing & unpolymerizing over and over, majorly stressing out the cell.
 14 of such hemoglobin strands wind together into a helical bundle, and those bundles can join up too.
 These polymers are awkwardly-shaped, so they make the RBCs awkwardly-shaped too.
 The RBCs adopt a “sickle” shape that can “clog” blood vessels – especially the really tiny ones – in something called vaso-occlusion.
 These problems at the small scale can cause large-scale problems – SCDs are characterized by a range of symptoms including acute and severe pain events (“crises”), stroke, and kidney disease.